 Notice of Non-Discrimination

-The Tri-Lakes Metropolitan Planning Organization (MPO) complies with all civil rights provisions of federal statues and related authorities that prohibit discrimination in programs and activities receiving federal financial assistance.
-Therefore, the Tri-Lakes MPO does not discriminate on the basis of race, sex, color, age, national origin, religion or disability, in the admission, access to and treatment in the MPO’s programs and activities, as well as the MPO’s hiring or employment practices.
-Complaints of alleged discrimination and inquiries regarding the MPO's non-discrimination policies may be directed to: Emmily Tiampati, MPO Study Director & ADA/504/Title VI Coordinator, P.O.
-Box 6409,Hot Springs, AR, 71901, (501) 525-7577, (Voice/TTY 711), or the following email address: firstname.lastname@example.org.
+The Tri-Lakes Metropolitan Planning Organization (MPO) complies with all civil rights provisions of federal statutes and related authorities that prohibit discrimination in programs and activities receiving federal financial assistance.
+Therefore, the MPO does not discriminate on the basis of race, sex, color, age, national origin, religion, disability, Limited English Proficiency (LEP), or low-income status in the admission, access to and treatment in the MPO’s programs and activities, as well as the MPO’s hiring or employment practices.
+This notice is available from the ADA/504/Title VI Coordinator in large print, on audio tape and Braille, upon request.
+Free language assistance will be provided to persons of LEP upon request.
+Complaints of alleged discrimination and inquiries regarding the MPO's nondiscrimination policies should be directed to: Emmily Tiampati, MPO Study Director & ADA/504/Title VI Coordinator, P.O.
+Box 6409,Hot Springs, AR 71902.
+Tel: 501-302-5028, Voice/TTY 711. email@example.com